seunexplicit/react-http-query/README.md

 setAuthToken(authToken);
 ```
 ## useRequestData
 `useRequestData` is used to retrieve data save to the `localStorage`, `sessionStorage`, or `memoryStorage` using the assigned name.
-It allows two arguments
+It allows two positional arguments
 | Argument | Description | Allowed Values | Required |
 | --- | --- | --- | --- |
 | name | The assigned request name. | `string` | yes |